 The top half of the blender can’t be cleaned under running water.
 You can simply wipe it with cloth and give it a rub with vinegar to keep it clean.

-The small gap around the buttons and the parts where the different points join often have dirt that can’t be cleaned easily.
+The small gap between the buttons and the parts where the different points join often have dirt that can’t be cleaned easily.
 To clean this, you can dip a cotton swab in rubbing alcohol and give it a good scrub.

 Last but not the least, wrap up the electrical cord properly or remove the batteries during storage.